vault27/Foundation/vxlan.md

 - Fabric: big L3 Switch - MLS
 - Intra VRF traffic may go via Firewall

-### IRB - Integrated Routing and Bridging
-- It means that 2 services are provided at the same time: Routing and switching
-- One IP VRF - several VLANs in it
-- Several VRFs may be in a fabric
-- Inter VRF routing can be done via external firewall

-### Assymetriс IRB
+#### Edge-Routed Bridging - Assymetric
 - Only L2VNI is used
-- Does not require any specific configuratio: just add VRF and SVI interfaces, maybe if you want, add virtual MAC, that's all
+- Does not require any specific configuration: just add VRF and SVI interfaces, maybe if you want, add virtual MAC, that's all
 - Routing on ingress VTEP: Leaf1 gets frame in VLAN/VNI 1, and puts it to MAC VRF 2 according to destination IP and this packet with new VNI goes to LEAF 2
 ```
 Host 1 (SRC MAC: Host 1; DST MAC: VLAN 1) > Leaf 1 > MAC VRF 1 VNI/VLAN 1 > MAC VRF 2 VNI/VLAN 2 (SRC MAC: VLAN 2; DST MAC: Host 2)> VXLAN > Leaf 2 > MAC VRF 2 > Host 2